kyma-project/control-plane/docs/kyma-environment-broker/03-08-kyma-versions.md

   3e64ebae-38b5-46a0-b1ed-9ccee153a0ae: "1.15-rc1"
 ```

-The ConfigMap contains default versions for Global Account.
-The key is a Global Account ID, the value is the version.
+This ConfigMap contains a default version for a global account.
+The **3e64ebae-38b5-46a0-b1ed-9ccee153a0ae** parameter is a global account ID, and the value is the Kyma version specified for this global account.
-If the global account is not configured in the ConfigMap, the default value set by APP_KYMA_VERSION environment variable is be used.

-A user can also specify Kyma version using a provisioning parameter `kymaVersion`, for example:
+You can also specify a Kyma version using the **kymaVersion** provisioning parameter, for example:

 ```bash
    export VERSION=1.15